Petco Breach

 How OptMsg Helps

-• Blocks phishing emails before they reach you
+• Blocks unwanted phishing and SPAM emails before they reach you

 • Encrypts messages to protect private data